suisuyy/learn/doc/note/else.md

 npm install -g http-server

 ### with clouflare
-get cert and key from cl
+get cert and key from cloudflare copy them to test.pem for  and test.key

+ http-server -a -p 443 -S -C test.pem -K test.key

 # tmp